From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Now: 18 hours invested.
 6 partnership conversations booked.

-Result: 2 referral agreements signed.
-Projected $15K-$20K monthly in warm leads starting Month 2.
+Result: two referral agreements signed, projecting roughly $15K–$20K in warm lead flow each month starting in Month 2.

 Week 5: Market Positioning